charlesunknown/CybersecurityandDataPrivacy/Phase 3/auth_test_report.md

 Example format:

-    Can add resources
+	Can see all users uing the manage reservation window Can add resources
 	Can add reservation
-    can modify resources
+	Can modify all reservation (/reservation?id=)
-    can acces api/users
+    can access api/users
     can access api/resources
     Can access api/reservation
     Can access api/session